 Among people who were neither working nor looking for work

-to the labor force, essentially unchanged over the year.
-(These
+to the labor force, little changed over the year.
+These

 individuals had not looked for work in the 4 weeks prior to the